Mega Drive / Genesis Architecture

 All audio channels.

-Toy Story (1995).
+Oscilloscope view of Toy Story (1995).

 Assisted FM Composition

-If programming an FM synthesiser was already considered complicated using the Yamaha DX7ā€™s dashboard, imagine the headaches of composing music with only 68k assemblyā€¦
+Programming an FM synthesiser was already considered complicated using the Yamaha DX7’s dashboard - now imagine the headaches of composing music with only 68k/Z80 assembly…

-Channels also contained some logic by implementing conditionals inside their data, enabling music to ā€˜evolveā€™ depending on how the player progresses in the game.
+Channels also incorporated some logic by embedding conditionals within their data, allowing music to ā€˜evolve’ based on the player’s progress in the game.

 (Bonus) Mega CD Sound

-Hereā€™s an interesting fact: The Mega CD add-on provided 2 extra channels for CD Audio (among other things).
-One of its most famous games, Sonic CD, had very impressive music quality but like all games it had to loop, the problem was that looping music on a 1x CD reader exposed noticeable gaps, so the game included loop fillers that were executed from another PCM chip while the CD header was returning to the start.
+Here is an interesting fact, the Mega CD add-on provided two extra channels for Audio CD (among other things).
+One of its most famous games, Sonic CD, featured very impressive compositions but, like all games, it had to loop.
+The problem was that looping tracks on a 1x CD reader exposed noticeable gaps.
+So, the game included loop fillers that were executed from another PCM chip while the CD header was returning to the start.

-These fillers are only found on early betas of the game and they didnā€™t make it for the release, the 2011 remake finally included them.
-This is one of the levels of the game:
+For some reason, these fillers are only found on early betas of the game and they didn’t make it for the release.
+However, the 2011 remake finally included them.

 MegaCD version (1993).